Lakshana3/RTL-Design-using-Verilog-with-SKY130-Technology/README.md

 ![d1sk2l3_3](/images/d1sk2l3_3.png)
 ![d1sk2l3_4](/images/d1sk2l3_4.png)

-### 3. Introduction to Yosys and Logic synthesis
+### 3. Introduction to Yosys and Logic Synthesis

 #### 3a.
 Introduction to yosys

-Synthesizer is a tool used for converting RTL design to netlist(representation of design in the form of .lib files(std cells) - netlist is a true representation of the design)
+Synthesizer is a tool used for converting RTL design to netlist(representation of design in the form of .lib files(std cells) - netlist is a true representation of the design).
-The Open Source tool used is Yosys.
+The Open Source tool used for synthesis is Yosys.
-Appy RTL design and .lib file to Yosys and get the netlist file. read_verilog to read design read_liberty to read .lib file -> need not be given if yosys is already invoked write_verilog to write out the netlist output
+Apply RTL design and .lib file to Yosys and get the netlist file.
+- read_verilog is used to read design
+- read_liberty is used to read .lib file -> need not be given if yosys is already invoked
+- write_verilog is used to write out the netlist output

 ![d1sk3l1_1](/images/d1sk3l1_1.png)

 How to verify the synthesized output?
 Use the synthesized netlist file, the testbench we used before(because primary i/p and o/p are the same) and give it as input to iverilog to generate the vcd file and simulate it using gtkwave and verify.
-The stimulus should be the same as output observed during rtl simulation.
+The stimulus should be the same as output observed during RTL simulation.

 ![d1sk3l1_2](/images/d1sk3l1_2.png)

-#### 3b. introduction to logic synthesis part1
+#### 3b.
+Introduction to logic synthesis part1

-RTL design - behavioral representation of the design spec written using verilog HDL Synthesis maps the RTL code to digital logic ckt.
+RTL design is a behavioral representation of the design spec written using verilog HDL.
+Synthesis
+- maps the RTL code to digital logic ckt
 - RTL to gate level translation
 - Design is converted into gates and connections are made in between the gates
 - this is written out as netlist file